 In some cases, eg. during the cut-scenes it may be required to bump the visual quality of the scene and ignore the lower LODs.
 To achieve this you can apply the Model LOD Bias per view using the following C# code:

 or adjusting it per model instance using LOD Bias and Forced LOD properties.

 To learn about importing model assets and adjusting import settings read the dedicated page here.

 Model assets are used by the many parts of the engine.
-The most common case is by creating a Model Actor.
+The most common case is by creating a Static Model.
 That actor type renders a model and allows to override some of its properties like shadows casting or material slots collection.
 To learn more about it see a dedicated page here.

 Flax provides a C# scripting API to generate procedural mesh geometry offline or at runtime.
-Created model from code can have all the proeprties as the imported one.
-Althog there are some limitations like no baking lightmaps or reduced amount of LODs.
-Hovewer procedural models can be saved to the asset file in the editor and then used in a game.
+Model created from code can have all the properties as the imported one.
+Although there are some limitations like no baking lightmaps or reduced amount of LODs.
+However procedural models can be saved to the asset file in the editor and then used in a game.
 This feature can be highly used by the Editor Plugins.

 To learn more about creating procedural meshes see the tutorial here.